The Most Important Kitchen Equipment You’ll Ever Own

-I’ve found the best way to practice is to buy some cheap veg-carrots and celery are good because they’re crisp-and spend a few minutes trying these methods out.
-As with every skill, just a small amount of practice and you’ll see results before you know it.
+I’ve found the best way to practice is to buy some cheap veg — carrots and celery are good because they’re crisp — and spend a few minutes trying these methods out.
+As with every skill, just a small amount of practice, and you’ll see results before you know it.

 Looking after your knife

 There are many great knife companies out there that produce fantastic knives such as Wusthof and Henckels, both of which I can recommend.
-But by far my favourite knifes are Mac.
-These knives feel so good to use because of their weight distribution, and also their build quality-they are so sharp and so light.
+But by far my favourite knifes are MAC.
+These knives feel so good to use because of their weight distribution, and also their build quality —they are so sharp and so light.
 They tick all the boxes I’ve been talking about and, in terms of professional knives, they are very well priced.

 They have been a little difficult to get in the UK but I recently found this store that has a great range and online mail order service.

-This is my current knife of choice.
+The MAC Pro Mighty Santoku knife is my current knife of choice.

 Remember, it’s all about practice.
-Start slow, don’t try to rush, stay present in the moment when you’re cutting and you’ll soon be impressing your friends with your new knife skills.
+Start slow, don’t try to rush, stay present in the moment when you’re cutting, and you’ll soon be impressing your friends with your new knife skills.